Innovation Funding Incentives: Australia

 4 | Direct Grants and Programs (Federal and State)

-Beyond the R&DTI and IGP, various other grants exist at both federal and state levels, often targeting specific industries or regional development:
+Various other grants exist at both federal and state levels, often targeting specific industries or regional development:

-Cooperative Research Centres (CRC) Grants: Support medium to long-term collaborative research between industry and research organisations
+• Cooperative Research Centres (CRC) Grants: Support medium to long-term collaborative research between industry and research organisations.

 Impact and Future Outlook